Vaifathuy/vaifat-rxswift-training/Notes/vault/observables.md

 ### With _`.delay(_:scheduler:)`_ operator:
 The operator delays the receiption of the emitted items.
 You simply see the items arrive with a delay.

+### With _`.timeout()`_ operator:
+The operator semantically distinguish an acutal timer from a timeout condition.
+Therefore, when a timeout operator fires, it emits an RxError.TimeoutError error event; if not caught, it terminates the sequence.